onlyquake/xonotic-wiki/Proposal_for_Board_of_Leaders_elections_draft.markdown

 -   Lead mapper
 -   Lead modeler

-Art department is responsible for keeping an unified look of the game, working with other artists, informing them how their creations can go in-game, setting “need to be done” tasks for other artists, supervising the quality of maps which go into base and main Xonotic maps repositories, providing artists with texture and prop sets and other art related activities.
+Art department is responsible for keeping an unified look of the game, working with other artists, informing them how their creations can go in-game, setting "need to be done" tasks for other artists, supervising the quality of maps which go into base and main Xonotic maps repositories, providing artists with texture and prop sets and other art related activities.

 Audio department
 ----------------